Tulips for an exposed site

 1 – After your flowers have gone over, cut off the deadheads, leave the stems and foliage.

 2 – Carefully remove tulips from the tub and replant them in any old plastic plant pot which you may have lying around in the shed.
-Using fresh compost is an expensive waste, I just use the
+Using fresh compost is an expensive waste, I just use the compost from the tubs I have been emptying.

 3 – Leave the pot outdoors and allow the foliage to die back completely.
 Give a liquid feed once only as all the bulbs requirements come from the natural process of dying back.
 Do not over water, in fact, keep on the dry side.